- Departments G - Z

 Please note: the large bins pictured below are for needles in disposable containers only, and that loose needles/syringes are not to be placed in large receptacles.
-Coming soon!
-We will install a smaller, wall mounted sharps container for loose needles and syringes.
-This is a service for individuals only and that commercial or medical office disposal must occur elsewhere.
+A wall mounted sharps container for loose needles and syringes has been added.

 Thank you for your interest on the Safe Syringe Initiative offered through Orange County Health Department!
 Here, you will find details of our programs simple operations, resources, and statistics.